mpjashby/lesscrime.info/charts.md

 47. Stop and search over time
 48. Police chief officer pay by force size
 49. Variations in sentencing around the country
-50. Variations in disposals for cannabis possession by police force
 51. Self harm in prisons
 52. Annual prison performance ratings over time
 53. Proportion of prisoners on remand in different European countries